-Figure 11.4 shows the percentage distribution of population outside the labour force by rural/urban and province.
-The results show that all the provinces except Lusaka and Copperbelt provinces had over 70 percent of people outside the labour force residing in rural areas.
-Lusaka and Copperbelt provinces had over 80 percent of their population outside labour force in urban areas.
+Figure 11.4 shows the percentage distribution of population outside the labour force by rural/ urban and province.
+The results show that all the provinces except Lusaka and Copperbelt at 29.7 percent followed by the age group 20-24 at 18 percent.
+The age groups 75-79 years had the least percentage share of the population outside the labour force at 1.0 percent.